DIY retrofit of rain light sensor for auto wipers and headlights on VW

 jetta overhead console removalgolf overhead console

-Loosen the headliner by removing the sunvisor and driver grab handle.
+Loosen the headliner by removing the sunvisors and front grab handles.
 This makes it much easier to route the wiring.
 Use a pick to pop their covers off and remove the T20 screws holding them.
-The base that they thread into can move so note this during installation.
 If you choose to not loosen the headliner, use a wire snake (a bent coathanger) to push the wiring through.

 vw sunvisor removal